Consumers’ trust in brands is at an all-time low, and the social media sector has a lot to answer for.

 4. We avoid the hard sell and focus on how we can help our customers achieve their goals

 We only create and share content that we think our followers will find useful and interesting.
 That means avoiding aggressive sales posts.
 Instead, we share resources and knowledge that will empower marketers.

-One rule to keep in mind when producing promotional posts is to stop interrupting what our followers are interested in, and instead be the what they’re interested in.
+One rule that we follow when producing promotional posts is to avoid interrupting what our followers are interested in, and instead be the what they’re interested in.

 For our audience, that means sharing links to useful and informative industry articles, as well as speaking to industry voices and creating video content from their advice.

 The golden rule is to always consider why your audience might want to see a post, and what value it will bring to them or their business.

 Our brand new social media holiday calendar, for example, contains plenty of events that social media marketers could use to create content for social media to connect with their audiences and have a little bit of fun.
 It's all about sharing things that are useful!

 Building a strong brand for your clients on #Instagram doesn’t happen by chance. 😎— Sendible (@Sendible) January 6, 2020

 Thats where our free Instagram audit checklist comes in...👇#newyear #socialmediamarketing #digitalmarketing #smmhttps://t.co/zncEmTsiRB